microsoft/azure-pipelines-tasks/docs/pinToTaskVersion/pinToTaskVersion.md

 2. Clone this repo and checkout the branch containing the version you want.

-3. On one your TFS Application Tiers, open a PowerShell console, and then change the current location to the root of this repo.
+3. On one of your TFS Application Tiers, open a PowerShell console, and then change the current location to the root of this repo.

 4. To verify that your execution policy allows for the execution of installation scripts, run the following command line: